mpampuch/rust-notes/README.md

 }
 ```

 Traits can have default implementations, inherit from other traits, and be implemented for any type as long as either the trait or type is defined in your crate.
-The `Copy` trait allows types to be copied instead of moved, while traits cannot define fields directly.
+The `Copy` trait allows types to be copied instead of moved.